cortex/ripasso/README.md

 A simple password manager written in Rust.

-The root crate `ripasso` is a library for accessing and decrypting passwords stored in pass format (GPG-encrypted files), with a file-watcher event emitter.
+The root crate `ripasso` is a library for accessing and decrypting passwords stored in [pass](https://www.passwordstore.org/) format, that means PGP-encrypted files optionally stored in a git repository.

 Multiple UI's in different stages of development are available in subcrates.